-If you attended a market or festival this past summer, you might have encountered vendors selling handmade or vintage goods from the online marketplace, Etsy.
-Or you might have even checked out one of the brand's own brand in Canada, which, despite its 1.5 million active sellers and 21.7 million buyers globally, is still looking to develop brand awareness, as well as venture beyond its standard female (aged 25 to 44) demo.
+If you attended a market or festival

+this past summer, you might have encountered vendors selling handmade or vintage goods from the online marketplace, Etsy.
+Or you might have even checked out one of the brand's own pop-up events.

+Developing offline experiences has been part of the recent strategy for the brand in Canada, which, despite its 1.5 million active sellers and 21.7 million buyers globally, is still looking to develop brand awareness, as well as venture beyond its standard female (aged 25 to 44) demo.